PitBarber/PCB_for_HandwiredKeyboards/README.md

 Top of the PCB only has the builtin SK6812 4020 neopixel, they can be mounted sized or faceup.
 Footprint isn't in kicad's official libraries ( a merge will be done).

-Bottom has a 100nF capacitor, necesary for the neopixe, a 1n4148 diode, for ROW to COL wiring ( remember it for the QMK config) and finally, the connection pads:
+Bottom has a 100nF capacitor, necesary for the neopixel, a 1n4148 diode, for ROW to COL wiring ( remember it for the QMK config) and finally, the connection pads:
 * VCC: 3.3-5v high level voltage node.
 * DIN: Data In of the neopixel.
 * DOUT: Data Ou of the neopixel.